UWPCE-PythonCert/PythonCertDevel/_sources/exercises/string_formatting.rst.txt

 So you want to find a string formatting operator that will "pad" the number with zeros for you.

+2) The second element is a floating point number, you want to display it with 2 decimal places shown.

+3) The third value is an integer, but could be any number -- you want it displayed in scientific notation with 2 decimal places shown.

+4) The fourth value is a float with a lot of digits -- display it in scientific notation with 3 significant figures

 Dynamically Building up format strings
 --------------------------------------